vojale/CBE544-2018.github.io/ASE/README.md

 As mentioned above, you can use the graphical user interface to view atomic structures.
 It is also convenient for adding or manipulating atoms inside your system.
 Read all the details [here](http://wiki.fysik.dtu.dk/ase/ase/gui/gui.html).

-Log on to Stampede, download an example and take a look (the other files will all be used in the remainder of these examples):
+Log on to Stampede2, download an example and take a look (the other files will all be used in the remainder of these examples):

 ```bash
 wget https://cbe544.github.io/ASE/archive.tar.gz